develop2arman/rust-all-in-one/workspace/pointers/POINTERS.md

   - > References always refer to valid data.
   - > References are correctly aligned to multiples of usize
   - > Rust ensures that *a length* is kept alongside the *internal pointer*.
 That way Rust can ensure that the program never overruns the type’s space in memory.

+## Reference vs Pointer

+> A reference is like a pointer in that it’s an address we can follow to access data stored at that address that is owned by some other variable.
+Unlike a pointer, a reference is guaranteed to point to a valid value of a particular typ

 ---